-Cats are largely averse to getting wet.
-You may find that your outdoor pet dashes shelter if rain falls.
+Most cats are averse to getting wet.
+You may find that your outdoor pet rushes for shelter if it rains.
 This leads many people to believe that cats do not know how to swim.

 - 1 Are Cats Able to Swim?